 It is important to note that Inspection Reports are intended to identify the Standard Classification(s) that best describes the employer’s business operations.
 The classification assignment for individual employees is within the purview of the insurer and cannot be determined definitively until the time of the insurer’s final audit when the insurer obtains a complete description of each employee’s duties actually performed during the policy period.
 In other words, the Inspection Report is not a substitute for a premium audit.

 Employers become eligible for selection of a routine inspection site visit when they qualify for an experience modification.
 Most experience rated employers are re-inspected every four to eight years.
-In addition to routine inspection site visits, insurers may request a Special Inspection for a $200 fee if they need assistance in determining the standard classification(s) that best describes the employer’s operations.
+In addition to routine inspection site visits, insurers and agents/brokers of record may request a Special Inspection for a $200 fee if they need assistance in determining the standard classification(s) that best describes the employer’s operations.
 The WCIRB also performs Study Inspections in connection with its classification research studies of select industries.
 In all, the WCIRB conducts approximately 18,000 inspections annually.

 A test audit is an examination of the USR data submitted by the employer’s insurance company after a premium audit has been conducted.
 Test audits validate that the insurer assigned the proper amounts of payroll to the correct classifications, ensure the proper experience modification is used on the policy and verify that the correct classifications have been assigned to claims of any size.
 Policies may be selected for test audit once the USR data has been submitted.